Finnish companies augment all kinds of experiences

 Companies in Finland are re-defining various consumer experiences, be it with virtual-reality headsets or seats equipped with motion and personal audio systems.

-Varjo, a Helsinki-based provider of professional-grade virtual and mixed-reality hardware and software, announced recently it has received around 41 million euros in funding from a group of investors including Taiwan’s Foxconn, one of the most prominent electronics contract manufacturers in the world.
+Varjo, a Helsinki-based provider of professional-grade virtual and mixed-reality hardware and software, announced last month it has received around 41 million euros in funding from a group of investors including Taiwan’s Foxconn, one of the most prominent electronics contract manufacturers in the world.

 The Finnish company indicated that the capital injection will be used to develop the mixed-reality streaming platform it announced in April, Varjo Reality Cloud.
 The capital will also enable it to scale its hardware and software across new verticals such as education, engineering, healthcare, and design and manufacturing.